Liujyuan/aboutme/_pages/about.md

   - /about.html
 ---

-I'm Leheng Sheng (盛乐恒), a second year M.S. student at Tsinghua University.
+I'm Leheng Sheng (盛乐恒), a second year M.S. student at Tsinghua University, majoring in Fintech.
+Before that, I obtained the B.S. degree in Computer Science at Southeast University.
 Currently, my research interests focus on LLM-based autonomous agents, recommender systems, and fintech.

-# Honors and Awards
-- Second Class Academic Scholarship at Tsinghua University (Top 10%)
--	National Scholarship at Southeast University (Top 3%)
-- Outstanding Graduate (Top 6%)
-- Outstanding Student Leader of Jiangsu Province
--	Grand Prize nomination (F prize) for the American College Student Mathematical Contest in Modeling
-- Model of Merit Student of Southeast University (Top 1%)

 # Education Experiences